The scaling limit of the interface of the continuous-space symbiotic branching model: Properties of limit points

-for all $x\in\R$ and $t\in I$, where $(B_t^\ssup{i})_{t\ge0}$, $i=1,2$ are independent Brownian motions started at $y$ and $z$ respectively, and $(L_t^{1,2})_{t\ge0}$ denotes their intersection local time.
-It is easy to see that the r.h.s.\ of \eqref{proof separation 1a} is continuous in $t$.
-Using the fact that $I$ has full Lebesgue measure together with right-continuity of the paths of $(\mu_t,\nu_t)_{t\ge0}$ and Fatou's lemma, we get the estimate \eqref{proof separation 1a} for \emph{all} $t>0$.
+for all $x\in\R$ and $t\in I$, where $(B_t^\ssup{i})_{t\ge0}$, $i=1,2$ are independent Brownian motions started at $y$ and $z$, respectively, and $(L_t^{1,2})_{t\ge0}$ denotes their intersection local time.
+It is easy to see that the right-hand side of \eqref{proof separation 1a} is continuous in $t$.
+Using the fact that $I$ has full Lebesgue measure together with right-continuity of the paths of $(\mu_t,\nu_t)_{t\ge0}$ and Fatou's lemma, we get estimate \eqref{proof separation 1a} for \emph{all} $t>0$.
 This implies in particular that

 Moreover, using H\"older's inequality we have